 Jason Mills and Taylor Day are the Chair and Vice Chair respectively of our Los Angeles Area Pro Bono Committee.
 Los Angeles lawyers have a particularly active Families & Kids practice that includes assisting low income clients with adoptions and regularly hosting and participating in conservatorship clinics run by Bet Tzedek (Justice for All).

-Thomas Hurka and Tedd Warden are the Chair and Vice Chair respectively of the Chicago Office Pro Bono Committee.
+Jenny Austin is the Chair and Kevin Gaffney is the Vice Chair of the Chicago Office Pro Bono Committee.
 Chicago’s pro bono practice is wide-ranging.
 Lawyers in that office counsel non-profits and handle many individual public benefits matters.
 The Chicago office has a particularly strong immigration practice.
 One focus of that work includes helping individuals achieve Deferred Action for Childhood Arrivals (DACA) status.
 Lawyers in Chicago host and attend DACA clinics and provide advice to individuals compiling their DACA applications.

 Our EMEAA pro bono practice has enjoyed tremendous growth in the last several years.

 In London, our office committee is chaired by William Yonge with Paul Mesquitta in the Vice Chair role.
 The majority of London’s pro bono work involves advising charitable and cultural non-governmental organizations (NGOs) on a range of litigation and transactional issues.
 London is expanding its pro bono reach to include more representations of individuals.
 Lawyers in that office have been working on a Jamaican death penalty matter before the London Privy Council.